-Between 1919 and 1933 Johannes Itten - Swiss painter and teacher at the Bauhaus University Germany- brought more clarity to the color analysis science.
-Itten was the first who observed that only certain colors would look good with certain skin or hair color on portraits.
+Between 1919 and 1933 Johannes Itten - Swiss painter and teacher at the Bauhaus University Germany- brought more clarity to the science of color analysis.
+Itten was the first person to discover that only certain colors would look good with certain skin or hair color on portraits.
 He created 4 different color pallets that he associated with 4 types of people and designated those types with the names of the 4 seasons.
 The creation of his 4 color pallets made it easier for his students to paint portraits.

 Suzanne Caygill (1911-1994) a Californian color theorist took the research of Johannes Itten to the next level.
 She combined his “season theory” with Goethe’s “color psychology”.
 Suzanne developed a theory describing how human beings carry information about their personality and style in their own natural coloration, through the pigments in their skin, hair and eyes.
 In her theory she explained how personal traits relate to the color harmonies in nature.
 Her research became very popular and served as a solid foundation for many color professionals.